AlensoLopes/portfolio/README.md

 # Alenso's Portfolio

 Welcome to my personal portfolio, accessible at [alenso.dev](https://alenso.dev).
-This project was developed using React and TypeScript to showcase my skills, projects, and professional experiences.
+This project was developed using React and TypeScript to showcase my skills and projects.

 ## Technologies Used